Anoenymous/DaL/README.md

 - **Python IDE (e.g. Pycharm)**: Open the *DaL_main.py* file on the IDE, and simply click 'Run'.

+# An Example Run of *DaL_main.py*
+The main program is defaultly an example experiment that evaluates *DaL* with 5 sample sizes of *Lrzip*, each repeated 30 times, without hyperparameter tuning for the models (to save demonstrate time).

+An succussful run should produce the following messages:

 # Change Experiment Settings
-The main program is defaultly an example experiment that evaluates DaL with 5 sample sizes of Lrzip, each repeated 30 times.

-To run more complicated experiments, alter the codes following the comments in *DaL_main.py*.
+To run more complicated experiments, alter the codes following the the instructions below and comments in *DaL_main.py*.

 #### To switch between subject systems
     Comment and Uncomment the lines 33-40 following the comments in DaL_main.py.